Theodora Taylor: Career

-In 2024, Taylor was selected again for the European Junior Swimming Championships in vilnius, winning silver in the 200 metre breaststroke, and bronze in the 100 metre breaststroke.
+In 2024, Taylor was selected again for the European Junior Swimming Championships in Vilnius, winning silver in the 200 metre breaststroke, and bronze in the 100 metre breaststroke.

 At the 2025 European Junior Swimming Championships held in Šamorín, she won silver in the 50 metre freestyle, finishing behind Denmark’s Martine Damborg, and silver in the 100 metre breaststroke.
 She was then part of the Great Britain team to win the gold medal in the 4 x 100 metre mixed medley relay, her first European Junior gold medal.

 Taylor was selected for the 2025 World Aquatics Junior Championships in Otopeni, Romania, where she won silver in the 50 metre freestyle, bronze in the 100 metre freestyle with a time of 54.20, silver in the 4×100 metre mixed freestyle relay (54.06 split), and bronze in the 4×100 metre medley relay (54.02 freestyle leg).
 She also reached the final of the 50 metre breaststroke, placing seventh (31.44).

 Personal life

-Taylor trains with Swansea Aquatics and is affiliated with Swim Wales.
+Taylor trains with Torfaen Dolphins and is affiliated with Swim Wales.
 She is known for her technical precision and competitive maturity, often praised by coaches for her ability to execute under pressure and adapt across multiple strokes and distances.